DECENTfoundation/dcorejs-lib/README.md

 > This library is combined forks of [graphenejs-lib](https://github.com/svk31/graphenejs-lib) and [graphenejs-ws](https://github.com/svk31/graphenejs-ws).

+The library was created as a combination of forks of graphenejs-lib and graphenejs-ws with necessary corrections.
-Pure JavaScript library for node.js and browsers.
-Can be used to construct, sign and broadcast transactions in JavaScript, and to easily obtain data from the DCore blockchain via public APIs.
+Can be used to construct, sign and broadcast transactions in JavaScript, and to easily obtain data from the blockchain via public APIs.

 [![npm version](https://img.shields.io/npm/v/graphenejs-lib.svg?style=flat-square)](https://www.npmjs.com/package/dcorejs-lib)
 [![npm downloads](https://img.shields.io/npm/dm/graphenejs-lib.svg?style=flat-square)](https://www.npmjs.com/package/graphenejs-lib)

 ## Setup

-This library can be obtained through npm:
+To obtain the library use npm:
 ```
 npm install dcorejs-lib
 ```

 ## Usage

-Next examples showing basic usage of dorejs-lib library for manipulation and fetching of DCore blockchain objects.
+The following examples will provide you basics of dcorejs-lib library usage, like is manipulation and doing fetches of DCore blockchain objects.

 ### Initialization

-Example shows how to initialize library and connect to DCore deamon Apis.
+Moreover, it includes connection to DCore daemon APIs.

 ```javascript
     var {Apis, ChainConfig} = require('dcorejs-lib');